 The cafézinho is a key part of Brazilian hospitality- you will be welcomed with one wherever you visit, and it will often be offered free or inexpensively at restaurants or gas stations.
 In the larger cities, trays of coffee will be available in offices, where workers can break up the monotony of the day by coming together for a quick caffeine boost.
 Coffee is so important that coffee servers will sometimes be credited in Brazilian movies- and the word for breakfast in Brazilian Portuguese is café da manhã, literally, morning coffee.

-Spill the Beans takes the reader on a journey through Italy, Ethiopia, Brazil, and many other countries in between, exploring the myriad ways in which coffee is produced, traded, and enjoyed.
+These stories were originally featured in Spill the Beans (written by Lani Kingston), a title which takes the reader on a journey through Italy, Ethiopia, Brazil, and many other countries in between, exploring the myriad ways in which coffee is produced, traded, and enjoyed.
 Read more about this all-consuming, centuries-spanning romance today.